PaulVogel96/Probabilistic-Monitoring/benchmark/handlingUncertainty/merged_results/interpretation_of_results.md

 - probabilistic approach is okay here
 - The lower the MR, the less effective our probabilistic approach becomes compared to the deterministic one (same amount of TP with MR 0.05, more FP 459 -> 796 at V threshold 0.1)
 - Only At higher MR, slightly more TP are discovered (MR 0.1, Threshold 0.1, one more TP; MR 0.2, V threshold 0.1: TP 40 -> 45, Recall 0,555 -> 0.625)
-- Amount of FP ~ doubles at V threshold 0.1
+- Amount of FP ~ doubles at V threshold 0.1 compared to deterministic approach

 ### blocking missing
 - Our probabilistic approach performs well unless lower MR and L